 As a father, leadership and example will build the best defense for your children.
 I came across ten principles that work, and your children should observe them in action.

 - Maturity is more important than growing up.

 - Listening is more important than lectures.

 - Love is more important than things.

 We all want our children to turn out right.
 Every father wants to have a positive influence on his family.
 That goes without saying!
 But understand this: you cannot be a positive influence without loving and leading your family in the things of the Lord.
 And there is only one way to accomplish this — you lead by example.
 God’s Word says, “And these words, which I command thee this day, shall be in thine heart [example]: And thou shalt teach them diligently unto thy children [influence]…” (Deuteronomy 6:6-7a).
 We need to remember the old saying, “Actions speak louder than words.”

 My father did not come to know the Lord until late in life, but he loved me and demonstrated that love even when he was unsaved.
 He did not know Christ as I was growing up, but he taught me love by example.
-My dad went to be with Christ seven years ago.
+My dad went to be with Christ nine years ago.
 Thanks for all you’ve done, Dad!
-I love you and miss you, but I’ll see you in heaven someday.
+I love you and miss you, but I’ll see you in Heaven someday.